 - How to Clear Browser Cache for Opera

 3. DNS Issue

-A 502 gateway error could also be because of a DNS issue, such as the domain is not resolving to the correct IP.
+A 502 gateway error could also be because of a DNS issue, such as the domain is not resolving to the correct IP, or the DNS server is not responding.
 If you have just migrated your WordPress site to a new host, is it important to wait for things to fully propagate, which can take up to 24 hours in some cases.
 This depends upon the TTL value of your DNS records.

 You can also try flushing your local DNS cache.
 This is similar to clearing your browser cache.

 In Windows simply open up Command Prompt and enter the following:

 You should see a “Successfully flushed the DNS resolver Cache” if it worked.